stanton26/AppDefense/labs/v2/horizon-lab.md

 ## Configuring SDDC Firewall Rules

-If not done already in the previous lab please also create the Firewall rule for the Management Gateway so you can access the vCenter.

 <!-- Elena - the above sentence needs changing. there is no previous lab-->

 ### Compute Gateway Firewall Rules